 "One in nine kids deal with bedwetting in this country.
 We realize that these children and their parents are often looking for ways to cope with bedwetting," says Robert Thibault, president of Child Care at Kimberly-Clark.
 "Kimberly-Clark is excited about this partnership that will bring valuable information to help them until they outgrow bedwetting."

-The National Kidney Foundation is the nation's largest voluntary agency dedicated to preventing and treating kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information on bed-wetting visit www.kidney.org/patients/bw/index.cfm.

 Kimberly-Clark Corporation is a leading global consumer products company.
 Its tissue, personal care and health care products are manufactured in 42 countries and sold in more than 150.
 Kimberly-Clark is home to some of the world's most trusted and recognized brands, including Goodnites, Kleenex, Scott, Huggies, Pull-Ups, Kotex and Depend.
 Nearly one-quarter of the world's population or 1.3 billion people use Kimberly-Clark products each year.
 Kimberly-Clark has been among Fortune magazine's "Most Admired" corporations since 1983 and was recently named to its list of "100 Best Companies to Work For."
 For more information about Kimberly-Clark's well-known brands, visit the Kimberly-Clark Web site.